01spirit/tsbs/docs/cratedb.md

 ```

 A single record consists of the table name, a JSON representation of tags,
-timestamp, and rest measurement values.
+newSeries, and rest measurement values.
 For instance, a partial example of a
 single record for the `cpu-only` use case:

 ```text